-- i. the seriousness of the breach - ii. the likelihood of the breach occurring again - iii. whether the employee has committed the breach more than once - iv. the risk the breach poses to employees, students or any others, and - v. whether the breach would be serious enough to warrant formal disciplinary action.
+- i. the seriousness of the breach - ii. the likelihood of the breach occurring again - iii. whether the staff member has committed the breach more than once - iv. the risk the breach poses to staff, students or any others, and v. whether the breach would be serious enough to warrant formal disciplinary action.